-The non-vitamin K antagonist oral anticoagulants (NOACs) do not require routine anticoagulation monitoring and have fewer interactions with food and other drugs compared with warfarin.4
+The non-vitamin K antagonist oral anticoagulants (NOACs) do not require routine anticoagulation monitoring and have fewer food and drug interactions than warfarin does.4

-It is still also essential to check for potentially harmful drug interactions, contraindications and other patient-related safety factors (such as risk of falls and medicine non-compliance).5
+It is still also essential to check for potentially harmful drug interactions, contraindications and other patient-related safety factors (such as persistent hypertension, risk of falls, anaemia, and patient adherence) before commencing a NOAC.5

 Key questions to consider in patients taking a NOAC include:5

 - Were kidney and liver function assessed when the patient started their NOAC?

 - Has kidney function been checked in the last year?

 - Has kidney function deteriorated, requiring more frequent monitoring?